Crestwood, Illinois: Government

+Crestwood is a Council–manager village.
+The mayor with the approval of the village board appoints a village manager to oversee the daily affairs of the village.
+The current village manager is William Graffeo, who has served in that role since 2010.

 Crestwood's government used to rebate to its residents a portion of their property and other municipal tax payments.
 It was praised by proponents of small government for its low taxes and cheap government.
 Crestwood's rebates ended in 2009 so that the village could pay the legal fees associated with the contaminated water scandal.

-Crestwood is in Illinois's 1st congressional district.
-After the 2020 census it will be split between the 1st and Illinois's 6th congressional district.

 Crestwood is home to several units of the Illinois National Guard, including Battery B, 2nd Battalion 122 Field Artillery; Company B, 404th Brigade Support Battalion; Company G, 634th Brigade Support Battalion; 108th Signal Company; and the 1744th Transportation Company.